massyn/server-build/README.md

 * Linux - Allow the inclusion of a firewall (iptables)
 * Linux - Allow the use of snort to act as a WAF
 * Apache - run each website under it's own user id
-* Wordpress - install a new site by script

 ## Operations
 ### Website